 The individual or individuals who bankroll the project.
 This can be in the form of cash or credit; the financial benefactor.

-A sprint is a set time during which specific tasks has to be completed.
+A sprint is a set time during which specific tasks have to be completed.
 Typically, the Scrum master (team facilitator) determines the length of a sprint.
-Daily standups are performed during a sprint to monitor progress towards sprint goals.
+Daily stand-ups are performed during a sprint to monitor progress towards sprint goals.

 Anybody and everybody with a stake in the project - clients, sponsors, the general public and even the family and friends of direct participants can be considered stakeholders.
 Stakeholders are the people engaged in and influenced by the project.
 Some of the stakeholders cover every section of the organization whether some have limited scope.
 Some of them are outsiders as government bodies.
 They must be informed about the necessary information.
 To deliver a product on the basis of customer’s demand is not enough for the success of a project.
 Projects must meet all the expectation of stakeholder.